intel/neural-compressor/docs/dynamic_quantization.md

 # Dynamic Quantization

-### Now only onnxruntime backend support dynamic quantization.
+> **Note**

-[^1]The key idea with dynamic quantization as described here is that we are going to determine the scale factor for activations dynamically based on the data range observed at runtime.
-This ensures that the scale factor is “tuned” so that as much signal as possible about each observed dataset is preserved.
+> Dynamic quantization currently only supports the onnxruntime backend.

-Dynamic quantization is relatively free of tuning parameters which makes it well suited to be added into production pipelines as a standard part of NLP models.
+As a [quantization](./Quantization.md) class, dynamic quantization allows users to determine the scale factor for activations dynamically based on the data range that's observed at runtime as opposed to using other methods that entail multiplying a float point value by some scale factor and then rounding the result to a whole number.
+As noted in [PyTorch documentation][PyTorch-DynQuant], this "ensures that the scale factor is 'tuned' so that as much signal as possible about each observed dataset is preserved."
+Since it does not use a lot of tuning parameters, dynamic quantization is a good match for NLP models.

-Take onnxruntime bert_base model as an example, users can specific quantization method like the following yaml:
+The onnxruntime bert_base model provides an example where users can create a specific quantization method like the following yaml:

 ```yaml